cns-iu/cjobs/Code/README.md

 **scipy.stats.entropy** is a python library for calculating the entropy of one or more distributions (see - https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.entropy.html)

-Jones E, Oliphant E, Peterson P, et al. SciPy: Open Source Scientific Tools for Python. http://www.scipy.org/
+Jones E, Oliphant E, Peterson P, et al. SciPy: Open Source Scientific Tools for Python.
+Available from: http://www.scipy.org

+# Poincaré Hyperbolic Embeddings

+Hyperbolic embedding is used to create Figure 7 along with Hawkes process results.
+Code for embedding is modified from https://github.com/facebookresearch/poincare-embeddings.